MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

 4. On the home page, select **Get started**.
     The conversation intelligence configuration page opens.

-5. In the **Microsoft Teams Call Recording** section, verify that the application has validated the successful configuration of the Teams dialer.<!--note from editor: Edit suggested so this step can have an action item in it.-->
+5. In the **Microsoft Teams Call Recording** section, verify that the application has validated the successful configuration of the Teams dialer.
     > [!div class="mx-imgBorder"]
     > ![Download the PowerShell script](media/ci-admin-download-powershell-script.png "Download the PowerShell script")